FAQs

 What are the campaigning rules?

-Postering, in-person canvassing, or spamming of mailing lists or social media groups is prohibited in any case.
-The purpose of this policy is to encourage communication about the election and the Corporation while shielding voters and others from excessive, unwanted, or otherwise inappropriate contacts.
+The purpose of this policy is to encourage communication about the election and the Corporation, driving voter turnout while shielding voters and others from excessive, unwanted, or otherwise inappropriate contacts.

-Candidates are required to report all violations of the Electioneering Policy that they become aware of, whether in their favor or against, by themselves or someone else, to ballotviolations@mit.edu.
-Violations of the electioneering policy or its intent may result in a candidate's disqualification.
+Candidates are required to report all violations of the electioneering policy, whether in their favor or against, to ballotviolations@mit.edu.
+Reports should happen as soon as a candidate becomes aware of a violation.
+Violations of the electioneering policy or its intent may result in a candidate’s disqualification.

 What is preferential voting?